2sic/2sxc-docs/2sxc Docs Generator/pages/basics/configuration/settings/images/recipes.md

 }
 ```

+> [!TIP]
+> In v14.09 we updated the editor to use a [JSON schema](https://schemas.2sxc.org/image-resize/v13/index.json),
+> so you should now get intellisense 😉.

 ## Variants

 `variants` is a string which tells us which variants to generate.
 It is comma-separated.
 There are three different ways to specify the variants:

 1. By multiplier - marked by `*` or no trailing character